-Classes start with simple movement, awareness and breathing exercises.
-These release tension, improve mobility and develop body & breath awareness.
-Unifying the mind, body and breath is the essence of Qigong.
+Classes begin with introductory movement, body awareness & breathing exercises, and simple Tai Chi and Qigong movements.
+These help release tension, improve co-ordination, mobility and increase awareness of body, movement, sensations & breath.
+Unifying mind, body and breath is the essence of Qigong and Tai Chi.

-Partner practice is non-competitive and enhances the understanding of Tai Chi principles.
-These practices cultivate sensitivity, grounding, yielding, connection and co-ordination.
-Tai Chi & Qigong partner work is fascinating and enjoyable, and approached with a spirit of co-operation and mutual growth.
+Tai Chi partner practice is taught as a non-competitive method to enhance our understanding and embodiment of Tai Chi principles.
+These practices cultivate numerous body-mind qualities – including sensitivity, stability, fluidity, connection, mobility and co-ordination.
+Tai Chi partner work is fascinating and enjoyable, and approached with a spirit of co-operation and mutual learning.

 “Stand like a balance . .
 Rotate actively like a wheel . .
 Walk like a cat”